albertli354/verifier-landing-page/README.md

 ## Why ElectionGuard?
 - Pormote secure voting.
 Reduce risk by butting out middle men and adding cryptographic security.
+- Verfiy Electin Results
+Be able to audit the election yourself to have trust that your vote was counted correctly.

 ## A look under the hood